a1v0/be-restaurant-playlists/README.md

 An app for Foodies

 => Make eat-lists of all the food places on your radar => Find inspiration from other users eat-lists

-Installation Process:
+# Installation Process:

 Install the virtual environment for Python (venv) `python3 -m venv venv`
 `. venv/bin/activate`

 Use this command to install the required packages `python -m pip install -r requirements.txt`

-confirm that Flask and psychopg2 are installed
+Confirm that Flask and psychopg2 are installed

 # New Packages

 When installing new Packages create a requirements file by running this command `python -m pip freeze > requirements.txt`

+# Seeding database

+To create the database run the following command:
+`psql -f ./db/setup.sql`